 The Colour and Film SIG offers a space in which to discuss questions that arise through the study of colour, its technologies, theories, philosophies and their historical contexts in cinema.
 Utilising the opportunities offered by seminars, screenings, conferences, research projects and publications the group aims to facilitate discussion and collaboration on Colour and Film.

 Areas of research and interest range from the materials and processes that facilitate its use – such as tinting, toning, hand painting, Kinemacolor, Pathécolor, Dufaycolour, Gasparcolor, Agfacolor, Eastmancolor and digital colourisation); the theories and intermedial contexts that have informed colour design; and approaches to colour advocated by companies such as Technicolor.
 The Colour and Film Research Group explores the history of experimentation in the making, circulation and exhibition of film.

 Concepts explored in different contexts and texts include that of ‘natural colour’, realism and spectacle; colour and non-fiction film colour and the travelogue; the association of colour with cosmetic, ornamentation and all that is trivial that persists and continues to find new meanings that testify to its role as a vital aspect of meaning in film; theories colour perception, subjectivity, affect and sexuality; colour and genre (science fiction, melodrama, horror), through to the conservation, restoration and exhibition of archival film.

-The British Association of Film, Television and Screen Studies’ Special Interest Group on Colour and Film is convened by Professor Sarah Street (University of Bristol) and Dr Liz Watkins (University of Leeds) and Dr Vicky Jackson (University of Bristol) continues to welcome new members.
+The British Association of Film, Television and Screen Studies’ Special Interest Group on Colour and Film is convened by Professor Sarah Street (University of Bristol), Dr Liz Watkins (University of Leeds) and Dr Vicky Jackson (University of Bristol) continues to welcome new members.
 If you would like to join the Colour and Film SIG and you are a member of BAFTSS (or join) please contact Dr Liz Watkins, University of Leeds email@example.com .